Cminor-pools/PRUX-Wallet/INSTALL.md

-Building Dogecoin
+Building Prux
 ================

-See doc/build-*.md for instructions on building the various elements of the Dogecoin Core reference implementation of Dogecoin.
+See doc/build-*.md for instructions on building the various elements of the Prux Core reference implementation of Prux.